SakshamKapoor2911/MedInsight/README.md

 MedLama is a cloud-native, microservices-based platform for preliminary medical diagnostics.
 It combines:
 - A high-performance Go backend for API gateway, message queue, and infrastructure
 - A Python AI/ML microservice using LangGraph, Gemini, and Perplexity APIs for advanced medical reasoning
-- A modern Next.js frontend for seamless user experience
+- A modern Angular frontend for a structured, scalable user experience

 This architecture enables independent team development, robust scalability, and clear separation of concerns.
 The system is designed for reliability, extensibility, and real-world healthcare impact.